Comparisons

 for Documentation

-GitHub PR Review is the gold standard for code review, but its raw Markdown diff interface fails non-technical reviewers.
-DraftView adds a visual layer, as both tools operate on the same PR.
+GitHub PR Review is the gold standard for code review, but its raw Markdown diff fails non-technical reviewers and treats an AI doc PR like any other.
+DraftView adds a doc-native queue, AI labels, and a sign-off record on top of the same PR.

 DraftView strengths